Transport and Equilibrium in Non-Conservative Systems: The Approximate Functional

 \subsection{Convergence}

-Here we will show that the discretization scheme based on Eq.(\ref{CVDA}) indeed converges to a solution to Eq.\eqref{GCD}.
-We reiterate: starting with some $N_0$, we define $N_1$, $N_2$, \dots as far as can be done.
+Here we will show that the discretization scheme based on Eq.~\eqref{CVDA} indeed converges to a solution to Eq.\eqref{GCD}.
+We reiterate: Starting with some $N_0$, we define $N_1$, $N_2$, \dots as far as can be done.
 On occasion, we will denote $N_k$, the $k^{\text{th}}$ iterate by $N_{t}^{[h]}$ for time step $h$ when $k$ satisfies $kh \leq t < (k+1)h$; it is in this context that we take the $h\to 0$ limit.}

-Assuming that $N_{t}^{[h]}$ exists for non zero $t$ uniformly in $h$, the extraction of a weak limit is relatively easy; indeed, since each step of the iteration only lowers the free energy we have that $N \log N$ is integrable and so a (subsequential) limit certainly exists.
+Assuming that $N_{t}^{[h]}$ exists for nonzero $t$ uniformly in $h$, the extraction of a \b{vague limit} is relatively easy: Indeed, since each step of the iteration only lowers the free energy we have that $N \log N$ is integrable and hence so is $N$ and so a (subsequential) vague limit certainly exists.
 Further, limited results pertaining to continuity in time -- H\"older--1/2 -- can also be deduced from the structure implicit in the JKO type scheme, along the lines of what was done in \cite{JKO}.
 However, these ideas do not suffice for a demonstration that the limiting object actually satisfies Eq.\eqref{GCD}.

-In order (to acquire enough control) to show that the limiting $N_t$ satisfies the requisite equation, we have need for rather strong estimates, which we provide in the Appendix A using Fourier methods.
-The analysis in Appendix A is performed essentially in the context of classical solutions, but, by the uniqueness statement in Proposition \ref{DSIC}, this solution will coincide with the minimizer of the iterative scheme.
+In order (to acquire enough control) to show that the limiting $N_t$ satisfies the requisite equation, we have need for rather strong estimates, which we provide in Appendix A using Fourier methods.
+The analysis in Appendix A is performed essentially in the context of classical solutions, but, by the uniqueness statement in \b{Lemma \ref{UUNQ}}, this solution will coincide with the minimizer of the iterative scheme.
 The setting for Appendix A was summarized in the previous subsection.

-For the purposes of the next theorem, let us use the notation $[\cdot]_{t}^{[h]}$ for the various quantities encountered.
+For the purposes of the next theorem, \b{consistent with the use in the proof of Proposition \ref{TEE},} let us use the notation $[\cdot]_{t}^{[h]}$ for the various quantities encountered.